ipodtouch0218/UltimateCrowdControlHorse/README.md

 * Scroll wheel or [Q]/[E]: rotate or flip the item (mirrors on how the object flips/rotates in UCH)
 * Shift key: hold to change the rotation / flip mode for the item (mirrors on how the object flips/rotates in UCH)

+For mobile users, there are rotation / flip / confirm / cancel buttons on the bottom left of the screen.

 After placing objects, you will be given a certain cooldown (configurable by the host), which you must wait util placing another item.
 You will also be unable to place items while the in-game players are not in build mode (configurable by the host)